Samsung Notebook 9 Pro review

 Convertible laptops have been refined down to a science since their awkward first steps onto the market a few years ago, and Samsung is perhaps most representative of this.
-The firm’s Notebook 9 Pro is the best example of meteoric improvement we’ve seen in awhile.
+The firm’s Notebook 9 Pro is a brilliant example of a meteoric improvement.

 Available in both 13.3 and 15-inch varieties, the new Notebook 9 Pro is a convertible 2-in-1 laptop, far removed from the traditional trappings of the previous generation.
 Instead, the electronics firm has opted to keep things simple with a single configuration for both models while focusing its energy on incorporating its S-Pen technology and Air Command software.